Skip to contents

 fun

 A function for modifying graphical parameters immediately before rendering.
 Should accept two parameters: env, an environment that the function should modify, and row, the row of transformed data that ggbuild has constructed for this grob (including aes mappings).
-The return value is not used.
+The function should return a gTree or an error to force returning from the parent function immediately, or NULL to continue processing with the updated env.
 Default: NULL

 Value